 Music is often an undervalued and scarcely utilised area of the curriculum, but even students who do not formally study a musical instrument can benefit greatly from the additional skill set that effectively-delivered music education can offer.
 These additional soft-skills include building confidence, self-esteem, group-based responsibility, discipline, emotional well-being and spatial reasoning to name a few, and we aim to develop these skills using a variety of teaching methods and facilities.

-Music at Rochester is broad, practical and fun.
+Music at RIC is broad, practical and fun.
 In the lower years, students make the most of small class sizes to perform in bands and other ensembles on a range of college instruments.
 They listen to a vast range of music, from classical to pop to music for games and films and compose their own music in response to what they've heard.
-With access to the latest Mac software, they use technology to make music that would not be possible otherwise, from musique concrete to synthpop, Stockhausen to trap.
+With access to iMacs running industry-standard software, they use technology to make music that would not be possible otherwise, from musique concrete to synthpop, Stockhausen to trap.

 Traditional and contemporary pathways

 We offer a variety of pathways for years 10 to 14 to suit different disciplines, learning styles and focus of study.
 For years 10 and 11 we offer the more traditional GCSE qualification or the equivalent BTEC Level 2, on a bespoke basis that ensures the best possible outcome for each student based on their musical skill set.
 Students who are looking to explore classical and contemporary musicology in conjunction with performance and listening-based exams are able to study the GCSE pathway, and students looking for either a performance, production and industry based qualification that is entirely coursework portfolio based opt for the BTEC Level 2.